nrober1122/IowaBB2model/README.md

 5. Path-Following
 6. Custom

 Control modes 1-4 are primarily used for verification of the hydrodynamic properties, but can also be a useful baseline to check that everything runs properly.

+# Getting Started:

+To run a simulation,
+1. Open `run.m` and set the desired value for `control_mode` (ex. `control_mode=5`)
+3. Execute the `run.m` file
-To run a simulation, select a control mode (ex. `control_mode=5`), execute the `run.m` file, and open `Model_6DOF.slx` and click the 'Run' button in the simulation pane.
-Position and velocity data should start appearing in the `Bx` and `Bv` scopes, respectively, showing how the vehicle moves as the simulation progresses.
+4. Open `Model_6DOF.slx` and click the 'Run' button in the simulation pane

+Position and velocity data should start appearing in the `Bx` and `Bv` scopes, respectively, in `Model_6DOF.slx`.
+These data streams show how the vehicle moves as the simulation progresses.